OsherDev/Imdsv2_convert.py/README.md

 # Imdsv2_convert.py
-Move all the instances used metadata version 2
+Move all the instances to use metadata version 2.